khromov/wp-distraction-free-writing-mode-themes/readme.txt

 Initial release

 == TODO ==
 * More themes!
-If you've made a nice theme, make sure to submit it through the Support forum!
+(If you've made a theme, make sure to submit it through the Wordpress Support forum!)
 * Better instructions for making custom themes.
 * Theming the top bar.
 (Not done due to complexity in current themes, but future themes can technically do this.)